-The Atheros Client Utility (ACU) is a user-mode utility designed to edit and add configuration profiles, as well as display diagnostics pertaining to a selected Atheros network interface card (wireless adapter).
+The Atheros 802.11n Client Adapter supports legacy 802.11bg and draft 802.11n operation.
+The card uses the Atheros Client Utility (ACU) which is a user-mode utility designed to edit and add profiles for selected Atheros network interface adapters.